-Susan Hoover is currently the editor of Connexions, the CFA Society Leader newsletter.
-Previously, she was the digital editor, Enterprising Investor blog, CFA Institute for two years.
-Prior to CFA Institute, Hoover worked for McCallum & Kudravetz, PC, and the U.S. Department of the Navy in real estate and labor law.
+Susan Hoover was the editor of Connexions, the CFA Society Leader newsletter and the digital editor of the Enterprising Investor blog at CFA Institute.
+Prior to CFA Institute, Hoover worked for McCallum & Kudravetz, PC, and the US Department of the Navy in real estate and labor law.
 Hoover earned the CFA Institute Investment Foundations™ Certificate and holds a BA degree from Lehigh University and a JD degree from the Washington College of Law, American University.

 Eleven rules for equity valuations from James J. Valentine, CFA, as described by Paul McCaffrey; suggestions for evidence-based thinking in retirement plans by Isaac Presley, CFA; and Sloane Ortel's examination of how Amazon fits into the active vs. passive debate are among the top EI posts from November.